Mortgage Preapproval Need to Knows

 What Is Mortgage Preapproval?

-Mortgage preapproval involves a review of your credit and financial history.
+Mortgage preapproval involves a thorough review of your credit and financial history.
 If you look like a good candidate for a mortgage, a lender will issue a letter stating that you qualify for a loan of a certain loan amount and at a certain interest rate.
 The letter is an offer, but not a commitment, to lend you a specific amount.
 It’s good for up to 90 days, depending on the lender.

-You’ll want to shop for homes within the price range of your pre-approved mortgage.
-Armed with your preapproval for a home loan (which typically arrives as a letter), you can show sellers that you are a serious buyer with the means to purchase a property.
-In the eyes of the seller, preapproval can often push you ahead of other potential buyers who have not yet been approved for a mortgage.
+You’ll want to shop for homes within the price range of your preapproved mortgage.
+Armed with your preapproval for a home loan, you can show sellers that you are a serious buyer with the means to purchase a property.
+In the eyes of the seller, preapproval can often push you ahead of other potential buyers who have not yet been approved for a mortgage and make it easier to compete when there are multiple offers on a house.

-Once you find a house that you want to buy, you can make an offer.
-And if the seller accepts, it’s time to finalize your mortgage application.
+Once you find a house that you want to buy, you can make an offer immediately based on the loan amount for which you are preapproved.
+And if the seller accepts, it will be time to finalize your mortgage application.
 At this point, a loan underwriter will review your application and conduct other due diligence measures, such as having the house appraised to make sure it is valued at the price it’s selling for.
-If all goes well, the lender will issue a commitment letter, which officially seals the deal on your loan, and you can schedule a closing date.
+If all goes well, the lender will issue another letter called a commitment letter, which officially seals the deal on your loan, and you can schedule a closing date.

-Preapproval vs Prequalification
+Mortgage Preapproval vs. Prequalification

-Prequalification involves the review of a few financial details — usually self-reported — such as income, assets, and debt, and then estimates how much of a mortgage the lender thinks you can afford.
+Getting prequalified for a home loan involves a review of a few financial details — usually self-reported — such as income, assets, and debt.
+The lender will then estimate how much of a mortgage you can afford.

-Preapproval is a more complicated process than when you prequalify for a home loan.
-You’ll have to fill out an application with your chosen lender, agree to a credit check, and provide information about your income and assets.
+Requesting a mortgage preapproval is a more complicated process than getting prequalified.
+You’ll have to fill out an application with your chosen lender and agree to a credit check.
+The credit check will be a “hard pull” which will ding your credit score by a few points.
+You’ll also provide information about your income and assets.
+The evaluation process can take 10 days or more.
 Again, preapproval doesn’t mean it’s a done deal that you’ll get the loan, but it is a solid indication of your financial situation and ability to purchase a home.

 There are a number of advantages to getting preapproval for a home loan, especially if you’re shopping in a fast-moving market.